EBhub/Raytracer-in-OpenGL/README.md

-# CG38
+# Raytracer
-Computer Graphics group 38
+Built a raytracer in openGL for the course Computer Graphics.